Housing activists occupy Residential Tenancies Board HQ

 Take Back the City group demand meeting with chair and director over housing crisis

-Housing activists have staged a protest at the Residential Tenancies Board (RTB) headquarters in Dublin.
+Housing activists staged a protest at the Residential Tenancies Board (RTB) headquarters in Dublin on Wednesday morning.

-The Take Back the City group is currently occupying a tribunal room at the board’s premises on D’Olier Street.
+The Take Back the City group occupied a tribunal room at the board’s premises on D’Olier Street.

-A tribunal is scheduled to take place on Wednesday morning at the building.
+A tribunal was scheduled to take place on Wednesday morning at the building.

-The campaign group are demanding a meeting with the RTB’s chairwoman Catriona Walsh and director Rosalind Carroll over the organisation’s work in resolving disputes between landlords and tenants.
+The campaign group had demanded a meeting with the RTB’s chairwoman Catriona Walsh and director Rosalind Carroll over the organisation’s work in resolving disputes between landlords and tenants.

 The Take Back the City group are demanding all evictions be banned immediately, “an independent rental board” be established, rents be reduced and capped at 20 per of income.
 The group is also calling for RTB adjudicators and tribunal members who have property interests to be prohibited from deciding on disputes.